If your business sells a physical product, what is the most important part of building a long-term online brand?

 Pablo Gabatto, Business Operations Manager at Ample Foods

-How to optimize shipping logistics with ShipBob
+How to optimise shipping logistics with ShipBob

 For most growing online retailers, managing shipping logistics is a time-consuming and costly process.

 A 3PL partner can help take the complexity out of shipping logistics, from managing inventory to shipping orders to customers.
 Once you connect your online store to our fulfilment software, you can then choose which fulfilment centre location(s) to store inventory in.

 From there, you can submit a warehouse receiving order (WRO) and send inventory directly to us.

 We’ll take care of warehousing, from receiving inventory in to stowing it, all of which you can view in real time from the ShipBob dashboard.
 Once orders are placed, they will automatically be sent to the nearest fulfilment centre location to the order’s destination, where the fulfilment process will begin.
 Then ship orders through the most cost-effective route.

 ShipBob partners with regional and major carriers (domestic and international) and negotiates discounted shipping rates to pass on to you and your customers.

 “I was most impressed with ShipBob’s commitment to driving improvement and technology, which drives reductions in delivery time.
 I knew a shorter transit time was going to become more and more important.”

 Michael Peters, VP of E-Commerce Operations at TB12